 St. Croix Prep Marathon.
-The 8th St. Croix Prep Marathon will be held on Friday, October 12, 2018 at the school.
+The 8th St. Croix Prep Marathon will be held on Friday, May 21, 2021 at the school.
 The Event raises funds for Academics.
 Students will raise donated funds in the weeks leading up to the event.
 On event day, students will participate in opening ceremonies, run in the school marathon, play indoor and outdoor games, enjoy a picnic lunch and end the day with a pep fest.
 Sponsorships are available.

 Prep Gala.
-The Prep Gala will be held here at St. Croix Prep on Saturday, April 4, 2020.
+The Prep Gala will be held here at St. Croix Prep on Saturday, October 24, 2020.
 The event raises funds for the Arts & Athletics programs.
 The evening will include savory hors d'oeuvres, delicious sweets, fine wines and beer, live entertainment, silent and live auctions, raffles, and a fund-a-need appeal.
 Parents and community members are welcome to attend.
 Sponsorships are available.

 Prep Open.
-The Prep Open will be held in the summer of 2020, TBD date.
+The Prep Open will be held on June 9, 2021.
 The event raises funds for the Arts & Athletics department.
 The day includes a golf tournament, wine and food pairing, dinner, silent and live auctions and a fund-a-need appeal.
 Sponsorships are available.
-If you would like more information regarding these events, please contact Heather Thorson, Communications and Events Manager at 651-395-5918 or hthorson@stcroixprep.org
+If you would like more information regarding these events, please contact Heather Thorson, Communications and Events Manager at 651-395-5918 or hthorson@stcroixprep.org administration, and faculty through events and initiatives.
+To view a schedule of meeting dates and events please view the website at http://stcroixprep.org/parent-group/.